Esri/geotrigger-editor/README.md

 <![endif]-->
 ```

-You can take a look at the source of `index.html` in the root of the repository for an example of how to easily include all the necessary files.
+You can take a look at `examples/default` for an example of how to easily include all the necessary files.

 **Browser Support**: